XiaoSings/Str/README.md

 ---
 Alright first of course you gonna have to download the files \[Str.h\] and \[Str.cpp\].

-And make sure you put them in the same folder or how ever you prefer, But i recommand you put them in the same folder

-Because that way you wouldn't have to go to the \[Str.cpp\] and change the including part of the main header.

 After downloading these files and putting them in your project, you then have to include it in your main application file

 Which means the main source of the application where the main executation happens from.
 You can put it anywhere you want